edg1983/GREEN-VARAN/README.md

 - querytab

-  This mode is a convenient way to automatically prepare input table to be used with the query tool to exctract detailed information from GREENDB database.
+  This mode is a convenient way to automatically prepare input table to be used with the query tool to extract detailed information from GREENDB database.

 - version